ItayShaul111/Smart-Vacuum-Robot-Simulation/README.md

 ## 📝 Important Note
 This project was designed and tested on a **Docker-compatible environment**.
 Ensure file paths and JSON formats are valid when running in local or CI environments.

+> This project demonstrates real-time sensor integration using advanced concurrent programming techniques in Java.